 Whenever you place an order we need to know your name, telephone number, email, address, delivery address and credit or debit card details.
 This allows us to process and fulfil your order and to notify you on its status.
 Please note we do NOT store credit/debit card details.

 When you enter a contest or other promotional feature we may ask for your name, address and email address so we can administer the contest and notify winners.

 We also monitor customer traffic activity and site usage to help us develop the design and layout of the online store we think you will most enjoy.

 We may use the information we collect to notify you occasionally about special promotional offers, changes to the website, and new services we think you’ll be excited by.

 While we make every effort to ensure that any personal information we collect from you is kept secure and processed lawfully, the internet is not a totally secure medium.

-By using our website, you consent to the collection and use of this information by Classic & Contemporary , and also acknowledge and agree that we shall not be held responsible for any unauthorised use, distribution, damage or destruction of personal data, except to the extent that we are required to accept such responsibility by the Data Protection Act of 1998.
+By using our website, you consent to the collection and use of this information by The Classic & Contemporary Cake Co. and also acknowledge and agree that we shall not be held responsible for any unauthorised use, distribution, damage or destruction of personal data, except to the extent that we are required to accept such responsibility by the Data Protection Act of 1998.